rdadbhawala/dutdip/STORY.md

 # dutdip
 Don't Use This Dependency Injection Pattern (D-U-T-D-I-P)

-In the quest for achieving design goals of maintainability, flexibility, extensibility and **_etcetrability_**, I boldly went where no one has gone before, and got kicked out!
-Nonetheless, I believe this pattern promotes a very high level of loose coupling, and you are free not to use it!
+In the quest for achieving design goals of maintainability, flexibility, extensibility and **_etcetrability_**, I built this Abstract Factory based pattern, and got beaten up real bad!
+Nonetheless, I believe this pattern promotes a very high level of loose coupling, and you are free NOT to use it!

 Enter at your own peril.
 This pattern doesn't follow some of the recommended patterns of GoLang.
-You might feel offended.
 However, I don't write code with the assumption that well known patterns are the best solution for my needs.
 Nor do I assume that I can't do better.

 ## Conventions
 * This repository will contain a series of commits that will take services and dependencies through varying mechanisms of orchestration in GoLang.